Sjenn257/VBA-challenge/README.md

 # VBA-challenge

-For this VBA Challenge, attached you should find a screenshot for each year of data in the Multi Year Stock Data file provided (2014-2016).
+For this VBA Challenge, attached you should find a screenshot for each year of results in the Multi Year Stock Data file provided (2014-2016).

 In addition, there are 3 VBA Script files: